pbarbarant/fmralign/doc/functional_alignment/fmralign_pipeline.rst

 Orthogonal alignment (Procrustes)
 ---------------------------------
-The first idea proposed in Haxby, 2011 was to compute an orthogonal mixing matrix `R` and a scaling `sc` such that Frobenius norm :math:`||sc RX - Y||^2` is minimized.
+The first idea proposed in :footcite:t:`Haxby2001` was to compute an orthogonal mixing matrix `R` and a scaling `sc` such that Frobenius norm :math:`||sc RX - Y||^2` is minimized.

 .. figure:: ../auto_examples/images/sphx_glr_plot_alignment_simulated_2D_data_003.png